If you grew up in the 1980's, some of your strongest memories will be of the toys that you owned - or hoped to borrow off your friend who had one....

-But you could pretend you were a member of an Electro band like Kraftwerk or Depeche Mode.
-Modern versions can be attached to an MP3 player so that you can mix your music with the Stylophone
+But then again you could pretend you were a member of an Electro band like Kraftwerk or Depeche Mode.
+Modern versions can be attached to an MP3 player so that you can mix your own music with the Stylophone.

 Can you imagine how exciting My Little Pony was when it first appeared?
 A horsey!
 In pastel colours!!
 AND YOU COULD BRUSH IT'S MANE!!!

 It came with it's only little hairbrush, which was almost as much fun to step on as LEGO.
-Still popular today, 2017 sees a My Little Pony movie in the cinemas and for millenial mums ther is of course unicorn versions.
+Still popular today, 2017 sees a My Little Pony movie in the cinemas and for millenial mums there is, of course, unicorn versions of the toy available.